holdenk/spark-validator/README.md

 Maybe you are really lucky and you never have intermitent outages or bugs in your code.

-If you have counters for things like records processed or number of errors, its really easy to write bounds for these.
-Even if you don't have custom counters you can use Spark's built in counters and by looking at historic values we can establish reasonable bounds.
+If you have accumulators for things like records processed or number of errors, its really easy to write bounds for these.
+Even if you don't have custom counters you can use Spark's built in metrics (bytes read, time, etc.) and by looking at historic values we can establish reasonable bounds.
 This can help catch jobs which fail to process some of your records.
 This is not a replacement for unit or integration testing.

 ### How spark validation works

-We store all of the counters from each run.
+We store all of the metrics from each run along with all of the accumulators you pass in.

 If a run is successful it will run your on success handler.
 If you just want to mark the run as success you can specify a file for spark validator to touch.